Residence Permit Regulations, Visas, and Insurance Requirements

 d. a statement which shows that the applicant has obtained housing,

-e. a health certificate declaring that the applicant does not suffer from infectious/ communicable diseases,
+e. a health certificate declaring that the applicant does not suffer from infectious/ communicable diseases.
+A template, provided by the Visa Section of the Hellenic Republic can be found here,

 f. a certificate of insurance covering medical and pharmaceutical expenses, hospitalization, and medical evacuation/repatriation.
 Click here for current insurance requirements, and

 g. a police report (clearance) from one’s country of residence.
-Most Greek consulates in the States have begun to demand an FBI clearance report.
+Most Greek consulates in the States request a FBI Identity History Summary Check.
 These clearances are taking increasingly long periods of time to process, and therefore one should begin this process (being fingerprinted and submitting the fingerprints to the FBI) as soon as possible.
 You may wish to refer to “FBI-Approved Channelers” to expedite background checks that has been recently announced on the FBI website.
 The consulate should accept the FBI-approved channeler service but check first with the regional Greek consulate office to make sure it is acceptable.

 N.B.
 An Encyclical (3497.3/19/A.S.
 1057 of 26 April 2006) issued by the Ministry of Foreign Affairs (C4 Directorate for Justice, Home Affairs and Schengen) for the use of consular authorities charged with issuing these entry visas has slightly modified the list previously in effect.
 In particular, item “f” above now specifically calls for “travel insurance which covers any expenses necessary for repatriation of the applicant for medical emergencies.”